Periods of tropical Calabi--Yau hypersurfaces: Introduction

-By using this result, we consider a tropicalization of residual B-model variations of Hodge structure of Calabi--Yau hypersurfaces introduced in \cite{MR3112512}.
-Let $K := \bC\lc t \rc$ be the convergent Laurent series field, equipped with the standard non-archimedean valuation
+We move on to the discussion on the relation with residual B-model variation of Hodge structure.
+Let $K := \bC\lc t \rc$ be the convergent Laurent series field over $\bC$, i.e., the field of Laurent series $\sum_{j \in \bZ}c_j t^j$ that have only finitely many coefficients with negative index and whose positive part is convergent in a neighborhood of $t=0$.
+It has the standard non-archimedean valuation